 Aim for Small Milestones

 You want your child to become independent, but that doesn’t mean you should immediately hand them major tasks to do for themselves.
-For example, you might let your child make toast, but they are likely not ready to start making omelettes.
+For example, you might let your child make toast, but they are likely not ready to make omelettes.
 Start with small tasks that they can use to set the foundation for bigger projects.
-Remember, a thousand-mile journey begins with one simple step.
+Remember, a thousand-mile journey begins with a single step.
 It may help you to write down small opportunities for independence you may not have used before, such as making your child responsible for brushing their teeth and dressing themselves.

 Allow Enough Time

-Parents often want to help their child to become independent, but end up helping with tasks in order to save time.
-Most have had those rushed mornings when they want to give their child a learning opportunity, such as letting them get dressed themselves, but when running late, it’s easier to dress your child.
+As much as you want your child to become independent, as a busy parent, you may end up helping your child with tasks in order to save time.
+Most parents have had rushed mornings when they want to give their child a learning opportunity, such as letting them get dressed themselves, but they are already running late so they simply dress their child to get out the door faster.
 Once and awhile, this is understandable — no one is perfect.
 But if you are repeatedly doing things for your child that they could do themselves, you are creating what is called “learned helplessness,” and this will make it harder for them not to depend on you as they get older.
 This means it is worth it to allow more time for your child to do things for themselves, even if it takes longer.
 Try setting the alarm for 10 minutes earlier so you can have a buffer for when they’re stalling and dragging their feet.

 One Thing at a Time